Boris Bošnjaković: Brown University (2013–2015)

 In September 2013, Bošnjaković joined Brown University as an assistant coach for the men’s tennis team, serving until 2015.

 Novak Tennis Centre (2020–2023)

 In early 2020, he became head coach at the Novak Tennis Centre in Belgrade, overseeing junior development until its closure in 2023.

 Team Djokovic (2023–present)

 Bošnjaković occasionally assisted Marián Vajda from 2010 and officially joined Novak Djokovic’s coaching team in late 2023.
 He worked with Goran Ivanišević as an assistant coach and performance analyst.
-After Djokovic and Ivanišević parted ways in 2024, Bošnjaković acted as lead coach during the French Open, Wimbledon, the Olympics and the US Open that year.
-In 2025, he worked alongside Andy Murray during the Australian Open.
+After Djokovic and Ivanišević parted ways in 2024, Bošnjaković acted as head coach during the French Open, Wimbledon, the Olympics and the US Open that year.
+In 2025, he worked closely with Andy Murray during the Australian Open who regarded Bošnjaković as "brilliant" in a 2025 interview.
 After Murray’s departure, Djokovic announced that Bošnjaković and Dušan Vemić would split head coaching duties for the Geneva Open, Roland Garros and Wimbledon in 2025.
-Since Wimbledon 2025, Bošnjaković has been Djokovic's sole coach, including at the US Open that year.
+Since Wimbledon 2025, Bošnjaković has been Djokovic's head coach, including at the US Open, Shanghai Masters and Hellenic Championship which Djokovic won as his 101st ATP title to climb back up to year-end ranking of 4th.
+Bošnjaković is continuing in his coaching role in 2026 beginning with the Australian Open.